yazz/VisualJS/README.md

 They have their reasons.
 Plus, they HATE Javascript.
 They much prefer .NET, Dart, Go, Typescript, and other cool stuff!

+### Every time I restart Yazz I can't see my apps.
+How to I save them?
+You need to save the apps that you wish to keep by pessing the button "Save as .pilot file" fro the editor.

 ### I’m already invested in my editor, language, etc… Can I keep using them with Yazz?
 Yazz's basic file format is text, so you can use any editor.